himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 100%;"/></a>
 <div class="caption">RAM upgrade: 2x32 GB of 3200Mhz DDR4, CL 16</div>

-* One of the easy upgrades I prepped for was RAM.
-My motherboard had 4 slots, with a max capacity of 64GB, and I populated it with 2x16gb sticks so I could easily double it down the road when RAM was cheaper.
+One of the easy upgrades I prepared for during the inital build was RAM.
+My motherboard had 4 slots, with a max capacity of 64GB.I made sure to populate it with 2x16gb sticks instead of 4x8gb ones so I could easily double it down the road when RAM was cheaper.
-* But...
-Ryzen 3000 made it a bit complicated.
-All of a sudden, those cpus could support 128gb, even in my MB...
+But... the release of Ryzen 3000 cpus changed things.
+Magically overnight those cpus, along with my motherboard, could support 128gb of RAM.

-* So I wondered if I should fill those blank spaces with the new max size
+This had me wondering if I should now instead fill those blank spaces with the *new* max dimm size sticks.
-* The problem was, RAM suddenly stopped being a 'simple' whenever upgrade.
-Not only because the price double, but if I did want to get new max dimm sizes, I couldn't use it until I had a 3000+ series cpu
+The only problem was, RAM was no longer a 'simple, cheap' upgrade.
+If I wanted to upgrade the RAM to the new max, I needed to upgrade the CPU to support it, *and* buy twice the capacity of RAM.

+Spoiler alert, I did buy a new cpu so I could max the RAM.
+I eventually setteled on a Ripjaws V 2x32GB 3200Mhz kit with 16-18-18-38 timings.
+It selected this kit because there wasn't a 2x32gb kit that matched my origonal RAM, and this one matched all the timings of my origonal one, while still being cheaper than the others that matched.
+This bring my computer to a total of 96GB of RAM, which is total overkill for most uses.
+However, I tend to do some weird testing with large VM depooyemnts and often use my `/tmp/` dir as a working folder for crap I intend to blow away on reboot.

 ### CPU